-Торіс Impacts, Risks and Opportunities Value chain stage Environment Climate change Impact of CO 2 emissions from Tenaris operations and its value chain (Scope 1, 2 & 3) Own operations / Upstream Tenaris has an energy-intensive manufacturing process Own operations As the shift to a low-emission economy progresses, decreasing demand for fossil fuels could reduce the need for pipes used in the oil and gas sector Own operations / Downstream The physical risks resulting from climate change could impact our operations Own operations Tenaris is developing products for low carbon applications such as CCUS, H2 and geothermal, among others Own operations / Downstream Air pollution Through its steel manufacturing processes, Tenaris produces emissions from particulate matters and other pollutants Own operations Water management Water plays a major role in steel manufacturing process Own operations Circularity Tenaris EAF steelmaking process enhances recycling of scrap Own operations
+Торіс Impacts, Risks and Opportunities Value chain stage Climate change Impact of CO 2 emissions from Tenaris operations and its value chain (Scope 1, 2 & 3) Own operations / Upstream Tenaris has an energy-intensive manufacturing process Own operations As the shift to a low-emission economy progresses, decreasing demand for fossil fuels could reduce the need Own operations / for pipes used in the oil and gas sector.
+Downstream Environment The physical risks resulting from climate change could impact our operations Own operations Environment Tenaris is developing products for low carbon applications such as CCUS, H2 and geothermal, among others.
+Own operations / Tenaris is developing products for low carbon applications such as CCOS, 112 and geometria, among others.
+Downstream Air pollution Through its steel manufacturing processes, Tenaris produces emissions from particulate matters and other pollutants.
+Own operations Water management Water plays a major role in steel manufacturing process Own operations Circularity Tenaris EAF steelmaking process enhances recycling of scrap Own operations

-Торіс Impacts, Risks and Opportunities Value chain stage Social Health and safety Workers at Tenaris production sites face hazards, including machinery risks, that could lead to injuries or fatalities Own operations Tenaris implements preventive actions to minimize health and safety risks Own operations Talent attraction and professional development Ongoing professional development could have beneficial impact on our employees Own operations Gender equality and diversity Impact from diversity and inclusion Own operations Working conditions and work-related rights Impact from working environment and compliance with freedom of association regulations Own operations Supplier management Impact of supply chain integration Upstream Communities Drive inclusive growth and development in the communities where we work and live Own operations Our customers Through innovation and continuous improvement, Tenaris delivers high-quality products and services that enhance safety and efficiency Downstream Governance Business conduct Impacts from corruption and bribery in own operations and in the value chain Whole Value chain Foster a corporate culture of transparency and integrity, based on ethical behavior and compliance with the law Own operations
+Торіс Impacts, Risks and Opportunities Value chain stage Health and safety Workers at Tenaris production sites face hazards, including machinery risks, that could lead to injuries or fatalities Own operations Tenaris implements preventive actions to minimize health and safety risks Own operations Talent attraction and professional development Ongoing professional development could have beneficial impact on our employees Own operations 6 .
+1 Gender equality and diversity Impact from diversity and inclusion Own operations Social Working conditions and work- related rights Impact from working environment and compliance with freedom of association regulations.
+Own operations Supplier management Impact of supply chain integration Upstream Communities Drive inclusive growth and development in the communities where we work and live Own operations Our customers Through innovation and continuous improvement, Tenaris delivers high-quality products and services that enhance safety and efficiency Downstream Governance Business conduct Impacts from corruption and bribery in own operations and in the value chain Whole Value chain Foster a corporate culture of transparency and integrity, based on ethical behavior and compliance with the law Own operations